Reacting immediately to a cyber event could save your reputation.

 As you might imagine, this is the phase that requires the most attention and effort.
-Good preparation needs all areas of the organisation to contribute, and this process should be led by senior management, as the incident response process will either be dictated by, or dictate new, business processes.
-Preparation will involve everything from defining roles and responsibilities, to deciding a communications strategy, to implementing uniform and thorough log collection on your computing and network infrastructure.
+Good preparation needs all areas of the organisation to contribute, and this process should be led by senior management – the incident response process will either be dictated by, or dictate new, business processes.
+Preparation will involve everything from defining roles and responsibilities, deciding a communications strategy, to implementing uniform and thorough log-collection on your computing and network infrastructure.
 Remember the old adage: “Fail to prepare, prepare to fail”.
 In reality this is actually a continual process, so part of your initial preparation should be to define suitable processes by which you can onboard new systems and review measures for existing ones.

-You should seek assistance here too; getting expert help to check how prepared you really are, and to seek out any gaps in your defences will pay dividends in the long run.
+You should seek assistance here too – getting expert help to check how prepared you really are, and to identify any gaps in your defences will pay dividends in the long term.
 The cyber threat landscape changes on a daily basis and reaching out to recognised experts is always a good option.
-You can also invest in cyber insurance or subscribe to a recognised incident response service, these are good options when you may not have the internal resources to handle a cyber event.
+You can also invest in cyber insurance or subscribe to a recognised incident response service; these are good alternatives when you may not have the internal resources to manage a cyber event.

 Phase 2: Identify

-This phase is relatively short, but decisive, and is where the preparation starts to pay off.
-With this being the first ‘live’ step in the incident response process, it’s vital to start documenting everything being done.
-Your preparation should have included a standard format for documentation, and it should start with the basics; who’s handling the event, what time the event was first reported, what systems are affected, etc. Your responders will then start working through a predefined checklist to determine the state of the affected systems and compare them to an established baseline for what’s considered normal.
-(Notice that I’ve been using the word “event” rather than “incident”; part of your preparation should be to define what actually constitutes an incident and, until it’s confirmed that an event meets those criteria, it’s still just an event.)
+This phase is relatively short, but decisive, and it is where the preparation starts to pay off.
+With this being the first ‘live’ step in the incident response process, it’s important to document everything.
+Your preparation should have included a standard format for documentation, and it should start with the basics: who’s handling the event, what time the event was first reported, what systems are affected, etc. Your responders will then start working through a predefined checklist to determine the state of the affected systems and compare them to an established baseline for what’s considered normal.
+(Notice that I’ve been using the word “event” rather than “incident”; part of your preparation should be to define what actually constitutes an incident and, until it’s confirmed that an event meets that criteria, it’s still just an event.)
 During this phase, responders will use the information gathered to determine the next steps, which may be to downgrade the event and exit the response process, monitor the event for a period of time to gather more data, or declare an incident and escalate.

 Phase 3: Contain